 Files stored in cloud-based storage can be accessed from nearly any device with an Internet connection.
 The cloud-based storage services listed below include their own optional software application that allows the synchronization of files among multiple devices and the cloud.

-- Google Drive is available in UIC’s Google Workspace accounts.
-Enables creation of documents, and share on the fly with Docs, Sheets, and Slides apps.
-A UIC Google Workspace account is required.
-Students automatically have these accounts created, but faculty and staff are also able to create one.
+- Google Drive is available in student’s UIC Gmail accounts.
+Enables students to create documents, and share on the fly with Docs, Sheets, and Slides apps.

 - OneDrive is a convenient cloud storage solution if you use other Microsoft Office 365 apps, such as Exchange.